danielxhogan/blog/content/posts/Libav Tutorial/Lesson 1.3: Add Chapters.md

 }
 {{< /highlight >}}

-The first major differenct in this example is that we are taking in two input instead of one.
+The first major difference in this example is that we are taking in two inputs instead of one.
 We must declare an `AVFormatContext` struct that will hold information about the `chapters.txt` file and an `AVInputFormat` struct that will hold information about the format of the file.
 We assign the second